jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Must distinguish between HOMOGRAPHS, thereby increasing precision.
 Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
 - May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

 CVs consist of terms and relationships, described in term records.
 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.

+### What activities comprise vocabulary control?

+- Construction
+- Testing
+- Maintenance
+    - History notes (HN) indicate date and nature of modifications; they are important for provenance

+... within a CV management system.

+### Constructing a CV

 Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
 Warrants have different bases:

 - User warrant emerges from user search terms and feedback;
 - Literary warrant emerges from review of documents and standards; and
 - Organizational warrant emerges from an organization's existing standards.

 ### CV elements by impact on IR